Existence of generic cubic homoclinic tangencies for H\'enon maps: Existence of generic cubic tangencies in the H enon family

-For the completion of the proof of Theorem \ref{main_b}, it suffices to show that the tangency $q_{b_0}^-=\hat r_{h(b_0),b_0}^-$ given in Lemma \ref{l_bb} unfolds generically with respect to the $b$-parameter family $\{\varphi_{h(b),b}\}$.
-Then, $\{\varphi_{a,b}\}$ satisfies the conditions (i)-(iv) of Theorem \ref{main_a} with respect to the new parameter
+For the completion of the proof of Theorem \ref{main_a}, it suffices to show that the tangency $q_{b_0}^-=\hat r_{h(b_0),b_0}^-$ given in Lemma \ref{l_bb} unfolds generically with respect to the $b$-parameter family $\{\varphi_{h(b),b}\}$.
+Then $\{\varphi_{a,b}\}$ satisfies the conditions (i) and (ii) of Lemma \ref{G_Lemma_5} with respect to the new parameters